ulif/onion-pi/README.md

 - `/etc/init.d/hostapd` script is not changed.

-  We do not set a default `DAEMON_CONF` in the init.d-script, because it gets any value from `/etc/default/hostapd`.
+  We do not set a default `DAEMON_CONF` in the init.d-script, because this value should be set only in `/etc/default/hostapd`.

 - We additionally install and configure `unattended-upgrades`.